 In his essay Class and Classlessness, Samuel attacks Hall over his belief that class that society was becoming a thing of the past.
 Hall believed that class was something only the Trotskyists talked about.
 However, Samuels understanding of class was not from the standpoint of an orthodox Marxist.
 He never saw the working class as a revolutionary class even in his days of the CP.

-He did not deny that the Working class did have a radical history, though.
-But this view history was shaped by the politics of the Communist Party.
-They were radical in a historical sense hence his interest in the “people’s history” genre but not to the extent they could overthrow capitalism.
+He did not deny that the Working-class did have a radical history.
+However, his view history was shaped by the politics of the Communist Party.
+They were radical in a historical sense hence his interest in the "people's history" genre but not to the extent they could overthrow capitalism.

 The historical genre of "People's History" was very much a product of the Communist Party.
 The first example of this type of history within Britain was A.L.
 Morton's People's History of England.
 According to Morton the rebels, revolutionaries and modern leaders he wrote about were representatives of a national revolutionary tradition.

 As Ann Talbot points out "This historical approach reflected the nationalism of the bureaucracy, their hostility to internationalism and their attempts to form an unprincipled alliance with the supposedly liberal capitalists against the fascist Axis countries.
 People's history was an attempt to give some historical foundation to the policies of Popular Front—the subordination of the working class to supposedly progressive sections of the bourgeoisie and the limiting of political action to the defence of bourgeois democracy—which provided a democratic facade to the systematic murder of thousands of genuine revolutionaries, including Trotsky.

 Another by-product of Samuel's position regarding class was his work in the early development of Cultural Studies.
 Samuels avocation of People's History and Cultural Studies would colour his work until the day he died.